ritchielawrence/cmdow/README.md

           minimized window was originally maximized, then /RES will maximize the window.
 Applying /RES a second time, will restore the window to the size and position it was before it was maximized.
+  /REN    Renames the caption of the specified window to the caption specified
+          after /REN.
+Use double quotes for captions containing whitespace.
+  /TOP    Makes the specified window always on top.
+It will remain on top even
+          when another window is activated.
+If two or more windows have this attribute set, the topmost window will be that which had the attribute set first.
+  /NOT    Makes window not always on top.
+This is the normal setting for most
+          windows.
+  /MOV    Moves the specified window.
+The left and top arguments specify the
+          new position of the left top corner of the window.
+For level one windows this is relative to the desktop, and for child windows this is relative to its parent window.
+Level one windows can be moved off the screen using negative coords or coords greater than the desktop size.
+You should not move a minimized or maximized window without first restoring it.
+  /SIZ    Resizes the specified window.
+The width and height arguments specify
+          the new absolute width and height.
+In general, windows cannot be made smaller using /SIZ than they could if using conventional methods.
+You should not resize a minimized or maximized window without first restoring it.
+  /CLS    Politely asks the specified window to close.
+Most applications will
+          respond to this request, although some may display a message box asking you what to do with unsaved work.
+  /END    Kills the process associated with the specified window, the result is
+          all windows with the same Pid are also killed.
+Use very carefully.

   If more than one window matches the specified caption, CMDOW only acts on the first one.
 To override this add the /DBM (Don't Blame Me) switch - DANGEROUS.